 Airbnb is a rental marketplace.
 It allows people to list their property, or room in their property, to rent on a nightly basis.
 Bookings are made and paid for through the Airbnb website, so you are not expected to collect money from the person staying with you.

-People are looking for a place to stay in your area will search Airbnb, find a place that appeals and make a booking through the Airbnb website.
+People who are looking for a place to stay in your area will search Airbnb, find a place that appeals and make a booking through the Airbnb website.
 Just like booking a hotel room.

 Airbnb started in California.
-San Francisco to be exact.
-Three would be entrepreneurs who were renting an apartment together noticed that all hotels in the area were sold out due to a conference happening in town.
+San Francisco, to be exact.
+Three would-be entrepreneurs who were renting an apartment together noticed that all hotels in the area were sold out due to a conference happening in town.